Nikolai Fefilov: 1983 and 1984 murders and Mikhail Titov case.

 At the time when Khabarov was kept on death row, at the "Kontrolnaya" stop, Fefilov killed again.
 On 7 August 1983, Fefilov raped and strangled with a belt a 22-year-old female student and VIZ worker Gulnara Yakupova, hiding her body in the bushes and her clothes in a raspberry tree near the stadium near the Staro-Moskovsy road.
 Yakupova had arrived in Sverdlovsk from Bashkiria, so her disappearance was not immediately noticed.
 The girl's body was found on 7 October.
 After the murder, the killer came to the crime scene three times - on 30 August, 23 September and on 8 or 9 October.

-On 11 May 1984, not far from where Mangusheva was murdered, Natasha Lapshina, a 5th-grade pupil of the 41st school became the killer's next victim.
+On 11 May 1984, not far from where Mangusheva was murdered, Natasha Lapshina, a 5th-grade pupil of the 41st school was the next person targeted.
 This time, Fefilov not only raped and strangled the girl, but desecrated her corpse by inserting a stick into her genitals.
 The girl's body was then thrown into a water-filled ditch, and her clothes were scattered around the country road.
 Fefilov took a case filled with markers from Lapshina's rucksack.
 Her body was discovered the following day.

 During the investigation into the murder of Yakupova, her neighbours in the hostel said that the girl complained about the persistent courtship of Mikhail Titov.
 At the end of May 1984, he was detained for harassing girls on the street.
-It later turned out that he was registered to a psychoneurological dispensary.
+It later turned out that he was registered at a psychoneurological dispensary.

 Soon, Titov was forced to confess to the murders of Yakupova and Lapshina.
 He constantly changed testimony, could not show where the crime scene was and answer where he put the stolen items of the deceased.
 However, the investigators did not take these things into account.
 There was a witness who claimed that she had seen Titov on the day of the murder near the crime scene, but it later turned out that she was registered in the city's psychiatric hospital.

 One and a half months after the arrest, Titov, who had received numerous injuries, was admitted to the prison hospital where he later died.
 For this incident, the head of the prison was removed from his post.
 The murder cases of Yakupova and Lapshina were closed due to the death of the accused.